Noeska/illegiblesemantics/projects/proj-2.md

 <a name="bdeath"></a>
 ## Blackened Death
+While "Blackened Death" may seem like a pleonasm, since black is associated with death in most occidental cultures (that's western cultures, you dumbass), the genre divide between Black and Death Metal makes it so that we need a term by which to speak about bands that cross the divide; hence the term "Blackened Death."
+This paragraph, however, is actually wholly redundant.

 Blackened Death Metal is usually straight-up Death Metal, but with lyrics that deal with Satanism and the Occult.
-The logos reflect just that: often these are **run-of-the-mill Death** logos, with the only difference being the inclusion of, say, an **inverted cross** or **devil horns**.
+The logos reflect just that: often these are **run-of-the-mill Death** logos, with the only difference being the inclusion of, say, an **inverted cross**, a **pentagram**, or **devil horns**.
 ![Blackened Death](..\assets\img\projects\proj-2\blackened2.jpg)

 ##### Some Blackened Death bands to check out: